github-aws-runners/terraform-aws-github-runner/docs/adr/002-runner-orchestration-provider-boundary.md

 Scale, pool, and retry are all webhook orchestration behavior.
 Leaving them under the common module would blur ownership and make a future provider appear to support components it does not use.

-**Decision**: Move the leaves under the webhook provider root and preserve state with moved blocks.
+**Decision**: Move the leaves under the webhook provider root.
+Earlier experimental addresses are not retained as an in-module state-migration contract.

 ### Add the scale-set schema and ECS service now